-- Only seats with seat belts must be used while the motorhome is in motion; the seat belts should be worn by all people (driver and passengers) in the motorhome at that time. - While the motorhome is moving, lock all seats in the forward-facing position to provide maximum safety for the users. - While the motorhome is moving, no one (e.g., young children) inside should ever stand or kneel on the seats. - In the majority of states, it is the law that seat belts must be used (fastened snugly about the chest and hip areas), anytime the motorhome is in motion, to provide desired protection in the event of a crash. - Any fire extinguishers must be inspected on a monthly basis to ensure that each extinguisher is properly charged and ready for operation. - Any smoke and/or carbon-monoxide (CO)/liquid propane (LP) alarms must be regularly inspected and tested.
+- Only seats with seat belts must be used while the motorhome is in motion; the seat belts should be worn by all people (driver and passengers) in the motorhome at that time. - While the motorhome is moving, lock all seats in the forward-facing position to provide maximum safety No one (e.g., young children) inside should ever stand or kneel on the seats. - In most states, it is the law that seat belts must be used (fastened snugly about the chest and hip areas), anytime the motorhome is in motion, to provide desired protection in the event of a crash. - Any fire extinguishers must be inspected monthly to ensure that each extinguisher is properly charged and ready for operation. - Any smoke and/or carbon-monoxide (CO)/liquid propane (LP) alarms must be regularly inspected and tested.
 If being used for the first time, the smoke and/or CO/LP alarm must be properly activated and fresh batteries installed before the motorhome is placed into service.
-Never sleep in a motorhome not having functional smoke and/or CO/LP alarms. - While the motorhome is moving, the sleeping facilities are not to be used.
+Never sleep in a motorhome not having functional smoke and/or CO/LP alarms. - While the motorhome is moving, the sleeping facilities are not to be used. - Become familiar with all emergency exits (doors, emergency window).
+Do not use the emergency window as a routine exit; this is strictly to be used for emergency purposes only.

-- Be sure to be familiar with all emergency exits (doors, emergency window).
-Do not use the emergency window as a routine exit; this is strictly to be used for emergency purposes only. - Movement inside the motorhome should be minimized while the motorhome is in motion. - Never leave the driver's seat unattended while the motorhome is in motion.
+- Movement inside the motorhome should be minimized while the motorhome is in motion. - Never leave the driver's seat unattended while the motorhome is in motion.

-PRE-DEPARTURE CHECKLIST
+PRE-DEPARTURE CHECKLIST: